Skip to content

 The West Exmoor woodland plan

-While most of the trees in the area were planted at the same time, healthy woodland depends on having a variety of age structures present.
+Healthy woodlands depend on having a variety of age structures present, variety of species, and open spaces.
 To encourage this, saplings are given a chance by creating gaps in the woodland that allow new growth to take hold.
+At the same time, special older trees are identified and are given room to set seed and age.

 The type of woodland management practised by the West Exmoor ranger team is known as Continuous Cover Forestry, which means there is never a time when large swathes of the woodland are felled.
+This focused conservation is done using several methods, which can be seen below.

 Rangers complete tree work in the Heddon Valley